iolanta-tech/python-yaml-ld/docs/blog/any-ld.md

 ## Decision

-Use ⋆-LD (pronounced: *Any-LD*) notation to describe all JSON-LD inspired standards/formats.
+Use ＊-LD (pronounced: *Any-LD*) notation to describe all JSON-LD inspired standards/formats.